 Resin garden dining sets

-Garden dining sets made from resin may be lightweight or heavy, timeless or modern and, while they cannot be restored, are generally hardwearing.
+Garden dining sets made from resin may be lightweight or heavy, timeless or modern.
+While these sets cannot usually be restored they are generally hard-wearing.

 The resin used to make outdoor furniture can be woven, cast or injection moulded:

 - Woven resin refers to resin that has been woven into a shape and made to resemble rattan.
-This production process provides a more attractive finish but entails a higher cost;
+This production process provides a more attractive finish but means a costlier investment;

 - Cast resin can be used to imitate the look of woven resin and is used for seats and backrests.
 This material is often used to make budget garden dining sets;

-- Injection-mouldedplastic furniture is commonly used to furnish bars with outdoor terraces.
-Lightweight and hardwearing, this matt or glossy material is often paired with aluminium structures or glass table tops.
+- Injection-moulded plastic furniture is commonly used to furnish bars with outdoor terraces.
+Lightweight and hardwearing, this matte or glossy material is often paired with aluminium structures or glass tabletops.
 Different colours, shapes and finishes are available.

 Caring for resin garden furniture

-Dining sets made of resin are weather-resistant but, as they cannot be restored, have a limited lifespan of just five to ten years.
+Dining sets made of resin are weather-resistant but have a limited lifespan of just five to ten years.
+This is because they can't be painted or varnished if they get damaged.
 Soapy water should suffice for day-to-day cleaning while specialist cleaning products can help preserve appearance.
 Cast and woven resin should be brushed regularly to release any trapped dust.

 Metal garden dining sets

 Metal dining sets are heavy, resistant and suitable for restoration.
-They also offer a wide range of shapes – from rustic to modern – as well as different colours.
-Several metals are commonly used:
+They also offer a wide range of shapes, from rustic to modern, as well as different colours.
+Several different types of metal are commonly used: